Do Schools Need To Rethink How They Use Images of Students In The Age of AI?

 It’s a fair question.

-Schools have always looked for authentic photography to tell their story.
-Real students, real lessons, real smiles, real school life.
-I have spent much of my career learning to work with students of all ages to get the best out of them on camera and make their reactions look and feel authentic so people feel a connection to the school before they even arrive.
+I have spent much of my photography career learning to work with students of all ages to get the best out of them on camera and make their reactions look and feel authentic, so people feel a connection to the school before they even arrive.

-But with AI now able to produce nearly anything schools need to know that they are keeping their students safe when they use their images online.
+But with AI now able to produce nearly anything, schools need to know that they are keeping their students safe when they use their images online.

-What are the options?
+What are the options for schools?

 Option 1: Generic Photography Without Showing Faces